Ablynx : PUBLICATION IN ACCORDANCE WITH ARTICLE 14 OF THE BELGIAN LAW OF 2 MAY 2007 REGARDING THE PUBLICATION OF MAJOR SHAREHOLDINGS (THE

 -

-Chain of controlled undertakings through which the holding is effectively being held: Marshall Wace LLP is not a controlled entity in respect of the exercise of the voting rights held in the issuer.
+Chain of controlled undertakings through which the holding is effectively being held: Bank of America, National Association, Merrill Lynch Professional Clearing Corporation and Merrill Lynch Pierce, Fenner & Smith Incorporated are controlled by Bank of America Corporation.
+Bank of America Corporation is not a controlled entity.

 -

-Additional information: This disclosure is provided by Marshall Wace LLP which has been appointed as investment manager or trading adviser acting for and on behalf of certain funds and managed accounts.
-Marshall Wace LLP exercise voting rights at its own discretion, without specific instructions from third parties or affiliates.
+Additional information: The right of use represent a right of rehypothecation (not yet exercised) that Merrill Lynch Professional Clearing Corporation has over stock held on behalf of Prime Brokerage clients.

-More information is provided in the transparency notification.
-A full version of the transparency notification is available on Ablynx website, under the section Investors.
+More information is provided in the transparency notifications.
+Full versions of the transparency notifications are available on Ablynx website, under the section Investors.

 The Articles of the Association of Ablynx NV provide for shareholders notification threshold of 3%, 5% or a multiple of 5% of the total number of existing voting rights.